 Though local tradition holds that Washington stayed in the house during his visit, there is no evidence to support (or deny) this.
 Washington’s diary does not specify.
 A war-related story about him visiting a specific tree is untrue.

 Continue up George Street.

 The house past the Wright home at 313 George existed during the war.
-John Daves (the correct spelling) may have moved to New Bern with his family from Mecklenburg County at age two, around 1750.
+John Daves (the correct spelling) may have moved to New Bern with his family from Mecklenburg County, where Charlotte is, at age two, around 1750.
 One source says that as an adult, he built much of this house personally.
 He joined the N.C. militia as a soldier in 1775, fighting in early actions in Virginia and then South Carolina.
 Daves was named quartermaster (supply officer) of the 2nd N.C.
 Regiment of the regular Continental Army in June 1776, which was ordered north to serve under Gen. Washington.
 He stayed in the army the rest of the war, fighting in Washington’s northern battles, spending the winter of 1777-8 at Valley Forge, Penn., and getting wounded at the Battle of Stony Point (N.Y.) in 1779.
 Sent south with the N.C.
 Continentals to defend Charleston in 1780, he is believed to have been captured there but was released.

 Daves was promoted to captain in 1781, and after the war became a major of state troops.
 He was appointed the federal customs collector in New Bern, but died in 1804 around age 56.
 Originally buried in town, his remains were moved to the Guilford Court House battlefield in Greensboro, even though he did not fight there.

 On Sunday, August 19, 1781, around 50 British soldiers under Maj.
 James Craig arrive up the road from Wilmington.
 Militia had skirmished with him at a bridge crossing the Trent River upstream, probably Webber’s Bridge near today’s Pollacksville, with no success.